Calgary urged to wait for more details before deciding on 2026 Olympic bid - Red Deer Advocate

 Calgary Mayor Naheed Nenshi said he’s not expecting to see a draft host city contract until after next year’s Winter Games in Pyeongchang, South Korea

 “So it’s a bit anticlimactic, really.
-We’ve done all this work to get to this point, but it’s a bit hurry up and wait.
-And I would imagine that if council says, ‘You know what?
-We don’t want to do this at all,’ council could make that decision next week,” he said.
+We’ve done all this work to get to this point, but it’s a bit hurry up and wait,” he said.

 “I suspect that council will probably make the decision to say, ‘We’ve done this great work.
 Let’s put it on the shelf, pens down for a little while.
 Let’s see what the IOC comes up with.’”

-Hanson told city council that IOC officials have been accommodating and have shown interest in the debate in Calgary.
-He said he would reach out to see whether any IOC representatives can answer councillors’ questions in September.
+The city’s administration is to make its recommendation at council next week, and Nenshi is expecting they, too, will call for a pause.

-The committee says it has produced 5,400 pages of analysis and spent thousands of hours.
+The committee says it has produced 5,400 pages of analysis.
 The work came in about $2 million under its $5-million budget.

+A motion put forward by Coun.
+Sean Chu to have a plebiscite on the Olympic bid was defeated 13-2 on Monday, with many councillors saying there is not enough information to even know what question to ask.

+Canadian Olympic Committee president Tricia Smith, who was recently appointed to the IOC, was in Calgary to observe Monday’s session and said she thinks Calgary would do a terrific job hosting.